eliana-dev/EcoMarket/readme.md

 ## Landing
 The landing page features a navbar with a logo and navigation buttons.
 The main section includes a welcome message, highlights the store's benefits, and features a call-to-action button to browse our products.

+## Products section
+The product section includes a title and four cards, each displaying an image, a product name, and its price.